 HOW TO APPLY:

--Students of the School of law, including Erasmus students, can select the course and include it in their didactic plan.
-For any questions or problems contact the Academic Coordinator by e-mail firstname.lastname@example.org
+-Students attending the Single Cycle Master Degree at the School of Law, including Erasmus students, can select the course and include it in their didactic plan.
+For any questions or problems contact the academic coordinator by e-mail firstname.lastname@example.org

--Lectures are open to the public, please contact the Academic coordinator: email@example.com
+-Lectures are open to the public, please contact the academic coordinator for any information: email@example.com